twilson63/permaweb-cookbook/docs/src/guides/querying-arweave/queryingArweave.md

 - [ar.io decentralized indexing](https://ar-io.dev/graphql) A decentralized network for indexing services.
 Currently in testing with L1 transactions available.

 ## Executing a GraphQL Query
-To query arweave we’ll need to access it through a gateway that supports GraphQL.
-Use one of the gateway playgrounds listed above to get started!
+To query arweave we’ll need to access it through an indexing service that supports GraphQL.
+Use one of the GraphQL playgrounds listed above to get started!

 Copy and paste in the following query
 ```graphql:no-line-numbers